snario/allhands/README.md

 This will create a `dist` directory with an `index.js` and `appsscript.json` file.

-Then, if we run the push command, we can deploy the `.gs` file to Google Apps Script:
+Then, if we run the push command, we can deploy this file to Google Apps Script:

 ```sh
 npm run push
 ```

-This will overwrite the existing project with the new `index.gs` file.
+This will overwrite the existing project with a new `index.gs` file.

 To run the scripts, go to the [Google Apps Script editor](https://script.google.com/home) and run one of the main scripts for the project like the `createSlidesFromLinearInitiatives` function.

 By default, this won't work because you need to set up a secret for the `LINEAR_API_KEY` variable and the scripts check that you're on an active presentation, but you can test on the script editor if you want.

-Make sure you edit the `clasp.json` file to include your own project ID.

 ## Installation

 To install the project, go to the [Google Apps Script editor](https://script.google.com/home) and click on the "New Deployment" button.
 You can then select the "Deploy as add-on" option and deploy it to your GCP or as a test deployment.
 You should see it show up in your Add-Ons menu of a Google Slides document.

 ## Development